-Importantly, these reactions are not because there is any live virus within your body; they come from your immune system activating.
-“They’re really a good sign that the vaccine is doing its job to build protections for you in the future,” said Dr. Wright.
+Importantly, these reactions come from “your immune system doing its job to build protections for you in the future,” said Dr. Wright.